 How Do You Make A Shelf Stable Gummy Bear Recipe?

 Let’s keep it simple.

-Pour your gelatin into your water and let the gelatin absorb the liquid for 5 minutes.
+Pour the gelatin into your water and let the gelatin absorb the liquid for 5 minutes.

 Combine together your sugar, corn syrup, and sorbitol in your saucepan and bring it to a simmer.
 Next, add your gelatin mixture and stir until it’s all melted.
 Once melted, take the pot off the heat and pour in the citrus intensifier solution and stir.
 Allow your mixture to sit for 5-10 minutes so the foam can rise to the surface.
 Finally, a spoon or a spatula like utensil to scrape/scoop the foam off.

 Bonus Step for the overachievers out there:

 Pour the mixture through a strainer to make sure that any lumps of sugar or gelatin are not in the final mix.